U.S. Marines, alongside NATO allies, prepare for this winter's largest exercise inside the Arctic Circle.

 U.S. Marine Corps joins large exercise in northern Norway amid Trump turmoil

-Turmoil in trans-Atlantic relations wrought by the Trump administration is so far not visible among allied NATO forces up north.
-The Marine Expeditionary Force from North Carolina will play a significant role in Joint Viking 2025 kicking off in early March.
+Turmoil in trans-Atlantic relations wrought by the Trump administration is so far not visible among allied NATO forces in the far north.
+The Marine Expeditionary Force from North Carolina will play a significant role in Joint Viking 2025 starting in early March.

-The scenario to be trained is exactly what Donald Trump has created uncertainty about: U.S. military help in case a European NATO ally gets invaded by Russia.
+The scenario of the exercise is exactly what Donald Trump has created uncertainty about: U.S. military help in the event a European NATO ally is invaded by Russia.

 “It is important that our allies practice deploying to Norway, and they must train to operate with Norwegian forces in winter conditions,” the Norwegian Armed Forces said in its description of the Joint Viking 2025 exercise.